majdalsado/majdalsado.github.io/all_collections/_posts/2023-08-13-road-trip-in-anatolia.md

 ![Hot air balloon](/assets/img/article_imgs/turkey-roadtrip/10-balloon.jpg)

-We instead opt'd to go hike down to the valley of [Göreme National Park](https://en.wikipedia.org/wiki/G%C3%B6reme_National_Park) and explore its many scattered caves.
+We instead opt to go hike down to the valley of [Göreme National Park](https://en.wikipedia.org/wiki/G%C3%B6reme_National_Park) and explore its many scattered caves.

 ![Getting in some of these was a bit difficult](/assets/img/article_imgs/turkey-roadtrip/11-climbing-cave.jpg)